RainaCrystalStar/Profile-About/README.md

 Hey there, I'm a digital artist and I'm very new to the coding world.
 But I'm willing to learn new things as I stay and learn about GitHub.
 My aim is to understand webhooks and trying to sync it to my discord server.
 I will be mostly using Github with my discord server thou webhook.

 I also make comics based on my own original art work.
-I do however have a discord server which is private and only Used for fans and friendships.
+I love making new chapter and storylines so maybe this site might be some use in that area.
+I wouldn't say I'm a games developer, but who knows what is around the corner.

 I will be definitely making codes in my coding file that I've made on my repository listed outside of my Demain.